Optimization of GNN Training Through Half-precision: Background

-Sparse kernels broadly have 3 key steps: a) \textit{Data Load} brings graph and features from the GPU global memory to the GPU registers of the computation unit. b) \textit{Actual Computation} performs parallel computations to compute \textit{dot product} of features; c) \textit{Reduction and Data-Store} first reduces the computed dot products followed by writing to the output (GPU) memory.
-SpMM and SDDMM vary in how they perform the reduction phase.
-SpMM reduction happens across neighborhood dimensions, needing inter-thread communication only when the neighborhood of a vertex is allocated more than one warp to process, as in workload-balanced SpMM.
-SDDMM performs reduction across feature dimensions, so reduction mostly needs inter-thread communication.
+Sparse kernels broadly have \textit{3 key steps}. a) \textbf{Data Load} brings graph and features from the GPU memory to the registers of the computation unit. b) perform parallel \textbf{dot products} of features: between features of row and column ID for each NZE in case of SDDMM, and between features of NZE (i.e., edge weight) and features of column ID in SpMM. c) \textbf{Reduction and Data-Store} first reduces the computed dot products, followed by writing to the output (GPU) memory: SDDMM performs reduction across feature dimensions, so reduction mostly needs inter-thread communication and are stored for each edge; and SpMM reduction happens across neighborhood dimensions, needing inter-thread communication only when the vertex neighbors are allocated more than one warp to process, as in workload-balanced SpMM and are stored for each row ID.